 Ethnic/Cultural Influences on Risk Factors

 In the past, most research on osteoporosis focused on white populations.
-Recent surveys, however, have found that not only white but also people of Asian descent have relatively high rates of osteoporosis, while Native Americans, Hispanics, and African-Americans appear to have a lower risk.
-These differences may be based on genetic differences, different levels of physical activity and exercise, dietary differences (fewer sources of dietary calcium), or a combination of these.
+However, recent surveys have found that people of Asian descent also have relatively high rates of osteoporosis.
+Meanwhile, Native Americans, Hispanics, and African-Americans appear to have a lower risk.
+These differences may be based on genetic differences, different levels of physical activity and exercise, dietary differences (such as fewer sources of dietary calcium), or a combination of these.